DCRichards/texyTime/README.md

 #TexyTime

 I've been spending alot of time copying and pasting references and editing them whilst writing in LaTeX recently, especially when it comes to referencing websites.
 I figured it would be much easier if I could grab the BibTeX (or at least most of it) straight from a website without even leaving the page.
+Enter __texyTime__!

 ## Growing Up